- 1 Giving thanks for my Thanksgiving Cactus

-Schlumbergera are an interesting group of plants that grow in the wild as epiphytes and lithophytes.
+Schlumbergera are an interesting group of plants, that grow in the wild as epiphytes and lithophytes.
 Rather than growing in the soil, or in the sand, which is where we think of most cactuses growing, Schlumbergera grow as epiphytes – when they grow upon trees, or as lithophytes – when they grow upon rocks.

 Finding the right place for your Thanksgiving Cactus to live

 As my home is shaded, I grow my Thanksgiving Cactus positioned on my brightest windowsill, which is East facing and partially shaded by outside plants and fences.
-This windowsill is a hotly contested space, as it’s my brightest growing area, so every plant has to perform exceptionally well to earn a place here, or it’s swiftly switched out to give another plant an opportunity of bathing in the sunlight.
+This windowsill is a hotly contested space, as it’s my brightest growing area, so every plant has to perform exceptionally well to earn a place here, or it’s swiftly switched out to give another plant an opportunity to bathe in the sunlight.

-I try to keep the radiator below this windowsill turned off, so that the plants growing above aren’t dried out too much and they can sense a change in the temperature through the seasons.
+I try to keep the radiator below this windowsill turned off, so that the plants growing above aren’t dried out too much and they can sense a change in the temperature and light through the seasons.
 This window is not double glazed, so the temperature drops with the arrival of autumn.

-If your home is the opposite to mine and you live in a gloriously sunny, light and bright home, you could grow your plant on a North facing windowsill.
+If your home is the opposite to mine and you live in a gloriously sunny, light and bright home, you could grow your Thanksgiving Cacti on a North facing windowsill.
 Alternatively, you could position your Thanksgiving Cacti further back from your windowsill, to achieve a better placement for your plant.
 Ideally, you’re looking for a location where your plants will enjoy soft, gentle lighting; avoid situations where the sunlight is harsh, intense, or unforgiving.

-If you can find a cool spot, perhaps in a cooler room, a porch, or another area, where your plant can enjoy a difference in both temperature and light as the season’s change, your plant will be happiest and it will bloom reliably, every year.
+If you can find a cool spot, perhaps in a cooler room, a porch, or another area, where your Thanksgiving Cacti can enjoy a difference in both temperature and light as the season’s change, your plant will be happiest and it will bloom reliably, every year.
 Thanksgiving Cacti aren’t happy in very arid dry conditions, they prefer a more humid environment.
-Consequently, if you can place your Thanksgiving Cacti alongside regular houseplants, like Peace Lilies (Spathiphyllum wallisii), Pilea peperomioides, and other houseplants that thrive in similar partially shaded light levels and temperatures, but tend to be watered more frequently, your plant will enjoy increase humidity levels and improved growing conditions.
+Consequently, if you can place your Thanksgiving Cacti alongside regular houseplants, like Peace Lilies (Spathiphyllum wallisii), Pilea peperomioides, and other houseplants that thrive in similar partially shaded light levels and temperatures, but tend to be watered more frequently, your plant will enjoy increased humidity levels and improved growing conditions.